pinoOgni/ebpf-samples/README.md

 # ebpf-samples

-This repo contains various examples to learn, explore, and experiment with eBPF.
+This repo contains various examples to learn, explore, and experiment with eBPF and not only.
+I would like to go deeper both in the controlplane and dataplane part.

-In this repo, I will add various eBPF examples.
-I'll start with simple ones and gradually add more complex examples.
+In this repo, I will add various eBPF examples starting with simple ones and gradually add more complex examples.

 Some of the eBPF code may be adapted from well-known repositories.

 ### How to use it